ragibson/MedUCate/Networking/README.md

 Then, place the addscore.php and display.php scripts in "DocumentRoot/html" and update the $username, $password, $database values in these scripts to match your setup.

 Finally, update the addScoreURL and highScoreURL in [UIManager.cs](../Assets/Scripts/UIManager.cs) and the leaderboard will work with the game.

+<a name = "Website"></a>
+## Website Setup

+The specifics of the website setup are yours to change.

+Our example website prototype is in this Networking directory: [AddQuestions.html](AddQuestions.html), [index.html](index.html), [style.css](style.css), [upload.php](upload.php).

+Our upload php script places the uploaded .csv files into the "DocumentRoot/uploads" folder, which will then have to be manually curated and placed into the "DocumentRoot/sets" folder in order to be used in game.